In which the failure happens long before the machine gets involved.

 Meanwhile, I was nodding along with everyone else.
 I remember that now more clearly than anything the speaker actually said.

-When I first started using AI chatbots, then agents, for meaningful work, I assumed this dynamic would disappear.
+When I first started using AI agents for meaningful work, I assumed the confidence problem would disappear.
 There are no egos to protect or reputations on the line.
 No relationships smoothing over gaps.
 Just the work, returned without performance.
-What I didn’t account for was how confidently the work would be presented.

-AI agents don’t hedge.
-They don’t signal uncertainty through hesitation or tone.
+AI agents don't hedge.
 The prose arrives fluent and grammatically pristine.
-It sounds like it knows what it’s doing even when the substance has drifted completely off target.
-So the confident speech problem doesn’t vanish.
+It sounds like it knows what it's doing even when the substance has drifted completely off target.
+So the confident speech problem doesn't vanish.
 It changes form.
+You're alone with the output, just prose that sounds equally certain whether it's right or wrong.

 The question I keep sitting with is whether that makes problems easier to see.
 Or whether I just think it does because I want that to be true.